grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Per-VU-Iterations-Exercises.md

 ```

-> :point-up: The iteration counter is 0-based, meaning a count of 19 is _actually_ 20 iterations.
+> :point_up: The iteration counter is 0-based, meaning a count of 19 is _actually_ 20 iterations.

 From the output, you should note that _VU #1_ completed early when compared to _VU #7_.
 In fact, _VU #7_ still had to complete 2 iterations **after** _VU #1_ was already finished.
 This can be considered _fair-share scheduling_; each VU performs the same amount of work.